 The third painting, Luisa's Impressionistic Painting, Picture #3

 Luisa, living in Venezuela, bought a few years ago a painting, also a market scene, in the clear spring colors of the French impressionists.

-Nobody, among them the 'Laboratorio Scientifico del MUSEO D’ARTE E SCIENZA, Milan' and the Van Gogh Museum in Amsterdam in 2011 noticed the "TL" monogram left upper and could tell who painted it.
+Nobody, among them in 2011 the "Laboratorio Scientifico del MUSEO D’ARTE E SCIENZA, Milan" and the Van Gogh Museum in Amsterdam noticed the "TL" monogram left upper and could tell who painted it.

-March 2017 she found this website and saw the similarity of her painting to the two "Vincents" and asked: is my paintng made by the same artists?
+March 2017 Luisa found this website and saw the similarity of her painting to the two "Vincents" and asked: is my paintng made by the same artists?

 Luisa's Impressionistic Painting painting is since feb.
 2018 also on this website and it has also in the left-upper corner the "TL" monogram of Toulouse-Lautrec.